 Bake in preheated 180° C (356 F) oven for about 30 minutes, until golden brown.

 One year ago: Salmon and cress canapes

 Two years ago: Hot risotto with clams

-I'm sending this to Susan for her Yeast Spotting event.
+I'm sending this to Yeast Spotting.

 This joins also to Bookmarked Recipes hosted by Jacqueline from Tinned Tomatoes and founded by Ruth from Ruth's Kitchen Experiments.